maiksensi/maikfigura.de/README.md

 - Tailwind CSS purging for minimal bundle size
 - Next.js Image optimization (disabled for static export)
 - TypeScript for better developer experience

-## 🔧 Migration Notes

-This site was migrated from Gatsby to Next.js for:

-- Better performance and developer experience
-- Simplified deployment with Vercel
-- Modern React features and TypeScript support
-- Reduced complexity (removed CSS modules, GraphQL layer)

----

-Built with ❤️ using Next.js and deployed on Vercel